PaingZay/Leave-Application-Processing-System/README.md

   - maintain the leave types
   - maintain calendar of public holidays for the current year.
 2. Manage Leave Type
-  -be able to enter/update Employee’s annual leave entitlements for the current year
+  - Be able to enter/update Employee’s annual leave entitlements for the current year